besserwisser/jsonresume-theme-elegant-besserwisser/README.md

 * Skill level progress bar shows more dramatic values
 * Education elements show score
 * Group projects by year
+* Fix the position of the active marker in projects

 ### Install